Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 The compiler retains the native skeleton, per-vertex joint associations, attachment points, switches, collision/bounding data and dynamic effects such as muzzle flashes.
-Position/UV/color-only edits update the original native vertex records and preserve all rendering commands byte-for-byte.
-Face deletion or material changes rebuild triangle/material commands and omit vertex loads unused by surviving faces.
-Vertices shared with preserved dynamic effects cannot be modified through the ordinary mesh export.
+Compatible position/UV/color edits update native records and preserve rendering commands byte-for-byte.
+Face deletion or material changes rebuild triangle/material commands and omit unused vertex loads.

+Seams rebuild the affected vertex loads and triangle indices.
+The compiler expands each affected part's contiguous vertex buffer and vertex count, so segment-4 loads still use the runtime buffer used for object deformation.
+Collision-point vertex-usage chains are extended so character blood effects reach the new copies while retaining the original collision points and links between model nodes.
+Extra loads retain their original matrix, texture scale and vertex-processing state.
+Triangle order, primary/secondary passes, combiners and draw-time culling remain authored.
+More than sixteen variants can be used by a part;
+the compiler keeps each triangle within the RSP's sixteen-slot cache.

+A seam adds vertex data and sometimes display-list commands.
+A no-op import of the refreshed export is byte-for-byte stable and does not add more copies.
+Vertices shared with preserved dynamic effects still cannot be modified.
+Unrestorable inherited RSP state, cache-modification commands and matrix-stack operations remain guarded: unsupported splits fail without replacing the current model.
+Lighting-normal editing and new triangle topology remain outside this workflow.

 Moving or removing visible geometry does not reshape collision/culling bounds or move attachment points.
 Keep edits within the authored bounds; expanding a